 - Cheesy Ham and Potato Casserole

-- 8 ounces egg noodles see Notes for gluten free
+- 8 ounces uncooked egg noodles see Notes

 - ½ teaspoon garlic powder